K. T. Stevens: Television

 Stevens appeared in 1957 and again in 1961 in different roles on The Real McCoys.
 In 1959, she made her first of three guest appearances on Perry Mason as murder victim Ethel Garvin in "The Case of the Dubious Bridegroom."
 In 1962, she played Margit Bruner in "The Case of the Ancient Romeo," and in 1965, she played Alice Munford in "The Case of the Hasty Honeymooner."
 In this episode, she was featured as the wife of murderer Guy Munford, played by her then husband Hugh Marlowe.
 In 1961, she played Ada Kihlgren in "The Broken Wing", one of the latter episodes of Dick Powell's Zane Grey Theatre.
 The same year, she appeared as Lorraine Miller in "A Great Day for a Scoundrel" on The DuPont Show with June Allyson.
 Between 1960 and 1963, she guest-starred five times on The Rifleman.

 She portrayed Lieutenant Harriet Twain in the Buck Rogers in the 25th Century episode "Return of the Fighting 69th".

-Personal life
+Personal life and death

 Stevens married actor Hugh Marlowe on May 7, 1946, in San Francisco.
 They had two sons, Jeffrey and Christian.
 The couple divorced in 1968.

 Stevens and Marlowe acted in the Broadway production of Laura in which, credited as "A Girl" so as not to alert the audience, she played the title role (acted by Gene Tierney in the 1944 film Laura).

 Stevens died at her home in Brentwood, Los Angeles, on June 13, 1994, aged 74, after battling lung cancer.